rdiaz02/what_genotype_next/Schill-MHN/README.txt

    We have not added it to this repository since there is no license file in that repo.

-   The version we used was downloaded in January 2020; as of 2020-11-18, that repository was last updated was on 2018-08-16.
+   The version we used was downloaded in January 2020; as of 2021-05-12, that repository was last updated on 2018-08-16.

    So clone that repository and leave it as MHN subirectory under this directory. (e.g, ~/what_genotype_next/Schill-MHN/MHN) as several of the